 The following day, our friend’s wife explained that the red jelly and blue violet petals were strategically placed against the white whipped cream backdrop to symbolise the red, white and blue of the Union Jack.
 It really was the most extraordinarily kind gesture.
 And the most extraordinarily delicious pudding.
 I asked for the recipe, but was only given a verbal explanation…and fear that quite a lot got lost in translation.

 The pudding was a layer of poached apples, and dark breadcrumbs.
 The dark breadcrumbs were - I think - coated with melted butter and sugar and then cooked.
 Brown sugar, I imagine.
 I tried to recreate it tonight, but only realised (once I returned from Tescos) that I was out of brown sugar, so I tried a butter and black treacle combination instead.

 I had hoped that I’d be able to exactly replicate The Engagement Pudding, and post a recipe.
-But it’s really hard to replicate something so special, and do it justice.
+But it’s really hard to replicate something as special, and do it justice.
 And I fear I failed.
-So instead I shall write my attempt below, and ask of you – dear readers – to let me know if you have any suggestions how I might be able to recreate the original.
+So instead I shall write my attempt below, and ask of you - dear readers - to let me know if you have any suggestions how I might be able to recreate the original.
 Or if you happen to have ever stumbled across a traditional Danish recipe for a poached apple-dark breadcrumb trifle….

 Recipe: Engagement Pudding

 6 slices of Hovis bread